 Is 1.2TB of Internet Data Enough?

-Many internet service providers (ISPs) impose monthly data caps, limiting how much internet data you can use.
+Monthly data caps on home internet service are rare these days, but most of the providers that still enforce them put the cap at 1.2TB.
 If you go over your data cap, you may have to pay extra fees or even have your service cut off.
-Thankfully, ISP data caps tend to be generous, so going over your data cap isn’t something most customers need to worry about, with a few exceptions that we’ll cover here.
+Fortunately, most customers don’t need to worry about them (with a few exceptions that we’ll cover here).

-Xfinity, the nation’s largest ISP, imposes a data cap of 1.2TB (1,200GB) a month—many ISPs have similar data caps.
-According to a recent industry report, the average household uses about 586GB of data per month, less than half of 1.2TB.
-So most customers should be fine with Xfinity’s 1.2TB data cap.
+According to a recent industry report, the average household uses about 720.5GB of data per month, jut more than half of 1.2TB.
+However median usage was even lower at 496GB per month.
+In other words, most customers should be fine with a 1.2TB data limit.
 But those who download a lot of large files (like game and video files) or live in a big household with many internet users may need more data.

-Let’s get further into exactly what you can do with Xfinity’s 1.2TB data cap, who may need more data, and some easy ways to cut down on household data use.
+Let’s get further into exactly what you can do with a 1.2TB data cap, who may need more data, and some easy ways to cut down on household data use.

 How much internet data is 1.2TB?